-As of December 31, 2021, we offered our advisors and their clients two insured bank sweep vehicles and a money market program, including money market accounts as well as the ability to participate in purchased money market funds, that are interest rate sensitive.
-Our sweep vehicles include an (1) insured cash account ("ICA") for individuals, trusts, sole proprietorships and entities organized or operated to make a profit, such as corporations, partnerships, associations, business trusts and other organizations and (2) an insured deposit cash account ("DCA") for advisory individual retirement accounts.
-While clients earn interest on deposits in ICA and DCA, we earn a fee.
-The fees we earn from cash held in ICAs are based primarily on prevailing interest rates in the current interest rate environment.
-The fees we earn from DCAs are calculated as a per account fee, and such fees increase as the federal funds target rate increases, subject to a cap.
-The fees we earn on cash balances in our advisors' clients' accounts in our money market program, including administrative and recordkeeping fees based on account type and the invested balances, are also sensitive to prevailing interest rates.
-Changes in interest rates and fees for the bank deposit sweep vehicles are monitored by our Rate Setting Committee (the "RSC"), which governs and approves any changes to our fees.
-By meeting promptly around the time of Federal Open Market Committee meetings, or for other market or non-market reasons, the RSC considers financial risk of the insured bank deposit sweep vehicles relative to other products into which clients may move cash balances.
+We offer our advisors and their clients two FDIC insured bank sweep vehicles and a CCA that are interest rate sensitive.
+Our FDIC insured sweep vehicles include an (1) ICA for individuals, trusts, sole proprietorships and entities organized or operated to make a profit, such as corporations, partnerships, associations, business trusts and other organizations and (2) an insured deposit cash account ("DCA") for advisory individual retirement accounts.
+Clients earn interest on deposits in the ICA and the DCA while we earn a fee.
+The fees we earn from cash held in the ICA are based primarily on prevailing interest rates in the current interest rate environment.
+The fees we earn from the DCA are calculated as a per account fee, and such fees increase as the federal funds target rate increases, subject to a cap.

+The Company places ICA sweep overflow into the CCA.
+These deposits are either used to fund client margin lending or placed in third-party bank or investment accounts, both of which are segregated under federal or other regulations, where they are held as cash or invested in short-term U.S. treasury bills.
+We earn interest income on these bank deposits and investments in short-term U.S. treasury bills and pay interest to clients on these CCA balances, which are sensitive to prevailing interest rates.
+This interest income and expense is included in Interest income, net in the consolidated statements of income.
+Changes in interest rates and fees for the deposit sweep vehicles are monitored by our Rate Setting Committee (the "RSC"), which governs and approves any changes to our fees.
+By meeting promptly around the time of Federal Open Market Committee meetings, or for other market or non-market reasons, the RSC considers financial risk of the deposit sweep vehicles relative to other products into which clients may move cash balances.